First, let me tell you the two amazing facts of the Jetpack WordPress plugin.

 Additionally, you can use the Follow Comments feature to give your readers the option to subscribe to your blog’s comments via email.

 Whenever a new post is published, or a new comment is posted, your followers get an email with a link to your post/comment.

 How to enable email subscription?

-Go to subscriptions module under the WordPress Dashboard > Jetpack > Settings > Discussion tab.
+Go to the subscriptions module under the WordPress Dashboard > Jetpack > Settings > Discussion tab.

 Then allow those buttons as per shown in the above image.

 This feature of the Jetpack plugin can help you to engage your visitors more time on your site.
-It automatically suggests related content after every post in your WordPress site.
+It automatically suggests related content after every post on your WordPress site.

 Jetpack handles all these issues perfectly.
 It doesn’t let your site slow for showing related posts suggestions.